incf-nidash/PyNIDM/README.rst

 -nl specifies the file(s) to pull data from, while -model is the model to perform a linear regression model on.
 In this case, the variables are fs_000008 (the dependent variable, supratentorial brain volume), DX_GROUP (diagnostic group), PIQ_tca9ck (PIQ), and http://uri.interlex.org/ilx_0100400 (age at scan).
 The -contrast paramter says to contrast the data using DX_GROUP, and then do a L1 regularization to prevent overfitting.

-Details on the REST API URI format and usage can be found on the :ref:`REST API usage<rest>` page.
+Details on the REST API URI format and usage can be found below.
-.. _rest:

 PyNIDM: REST API and Command Line Usage
 ##########################################